Have you experienced a knee injury that turned out to be an ACL tear?

 ACL stands for anterior cruciate ligament.

-The ACL is a strong tissue band that connects your thigh bone (femur) to your shinbone (tibia) at the knee joint.
+The ACL is a strong band of tissue that connects your thigh bone (femur) to your shinbone (tibia) at the knee joint.

 - Sudden stops and changes in direction